How to manage a Kubernetes Kosmos cluster

 - Click the Nodes tab.

-- Click the unlink icon next to the node you want to detach.
+- Click more icon next to the node you want to edit, then click Delete on the menu.
 A pop-up asks you to confirm the action.

 How to upgrade nodes in a multi-cloud pool in your Kosmos cluster